israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 `eval` is slow and should be avoided whenever possible.
 Also, `strFormControl` would have to hold an identifier, which is not required for names and IDs of form controls.
+It is better to use bracket notation instead:

 ### Operator Precedence